Cheong2K/RPi/README.md

   After step 1, you should be able to get access to the Internet.

-  Use rpi-update to update your kernel to the latest version (e.g. 4.1.15)
+  Use rpi-update to update your kernel to the latest version (e.g. 4.1.17)

-  $ sudo rpi-update

-  Note: if you change from Pi 1 to Pi 2 (or vice versa), you need to update the kernel once more (only once).

   Download this repository, copy and replace the files inside the Pi_Duo folder to your RPi file system.